dotslash/OneLibADay/guava.md

   + New collection types, for use cases that the JDK collections don't address as well as they could: multisets, multimaps, tables, bidirectional maps, and more.

 1. `Strings`: A few extremely useful string utilities: splitting, joining, padding, and more.
-2. `Ranges`: Guava's powerful API for dealing with ranges on Comparable types, both continuous and discrete.
+2. `Ranges`: Guava's powerful API for dealing with ranges on Comparable types, both continuous and discrete. (trivial stuff; not covered in this)
 3. `Hashing`: Tools for more sophisticated hashes than what's provided by Object.hashCode(), including Bloom filters.

 ###The ones that seemed complex